DoctorJohn/aiogqlc/README.md

 1. Clone the repo
 2. Create and enter a dedicated virtual environment
-3. Run `make install-dev` to install dev dependencies and a pre-commit hook that automatically formats code.
+3. Run `make dev` to install dev dependencies and a pre-commit hook that automatically formats code.

 If you do not have `make` installed, either install it or take a look at the `Makefile` to find out how to run individual commands manually.